333Gabriel333/rotation-cards-style/README.md

 # rotation-cards-style
-Design of rotation carda with HTML and CSS.
+Design of rotation cards with HTML and CSS.

+In this project we show how to design a card with rotation animation with HTML and CSS